explorer-nemi/REST-api-/README.md

 # REST-api-
-demo project with REST api CURD oprations
+demo project with REST api intigrated with CURD oprations